Family planning: Get the facts about pregnancy spacing

 Choosing when to have another baby is a personal decision.
 When planning your next pregnancy, you and your partner might consider various factors in addition to the health risks and benefits.
 Until you make a decision about when to have another child, use a reliable method of birth control.

 What else do I need to know about pregnancy spacing?

 There's no perfect time to have another baby.
 Even with careful planning, you can't always control when conception happens.
-However, understanding the risks associated with timing your pregnancies too close together or too far apart can help you make an informed decision about when to grow your family.
+However, discussing reliable birth control options until you are ready to conceive and understanding the possible risks associated with the timing of your pregnancies can help you make an informed decision about when to grow your family.

 See more In-depth